Overview of Property Transaction Process in NZ

 The day before settlement date you or your agent completes a final check of the property and makes sure the property and its condition is not significantly different from when you bought it and the chattels included in the sale (as per the sale and purchase agreement) are still with the property.

 Settlement – Money Changes Hands

 You tell your solicitor you are happy with the property.
 The bank pays any borrowed money in to your solicitors trust account.
 You pay any further deposit to your solicitor’s trust account.
 Your solicitor receives a settlement statement from the vendor’s solicitor that confirms the amount that is to be paid at settlement.
 This will include the balance of the purchase price owing, any prepaid land or water rates that are your responsibility and any penalty interest (see legal section).

 If there is an existing tenant you are taking over you should ensure that a bond transfer is signed at this point to ensure the vendor signs the form before they get their money and forget about the property.

 Your solicitor will then prepare a settlement statement for you, based on the vendor’s solicitor statement and probably including their fees as well.
 You check and approve this.

-Your solicitor will then deposit the moneys due to the vendor, into the vendor’s solicitor’s trust account.
+Your solicitor will then deposit the money due to the vendor, into the vendor’s solicitor’s trust account.
 The vendor’s solicitor will then acknowledge to your solicitor that settlement is complete.
 Your solicitor will then inform you of the same.

 You now legally own the property and can pick up the keys.

-Expect to see a copy of the new title showing your name on it come in the post from your solicitor.
+Expect to see a copy of the new title showing your name on it to come in the post from your solicitor.

 Published on Monday, October 18th, 2010, under Finance, Law, Insurance